Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Conclusion and outlook

 The physical interpretation of \px~and \p3~measurements is left for future work.
 There are several possible approaches to fitting these data to models tightly connected to the way \p3~is inferred from \px: \begin{itemize} \item The most straightforward approach will involve directly fitting \px~using a full modelling, which is essentially a simple extension of that used for \p1~alone.
 This is the most natural strategy since \px~is our primary observable.
 In particular, the impact of observational systematic effects will be best understood in separate $(\theta,k_{\parallel})$ bins.
 Additionally, computing \px~from hydrodynamical simulation outputs is as easy as computing \p1 or \p3.
-This approach is also best suited to understand the differences between contributions of \p1~alone and contributions of transverse correlations, to physical constraints on IGM and cosmological parameters. \item It will also be possible to infer \p3~from \px~using a full likelihood, or quadratic estimator inference, identically to what was pioneered in~\cite{Font-Ribera:2017txs}. \item Finally, using either \px~or \p3, it should be possible to fit analytic formulae that connect \p3~to the linear matter power spectrum such as proposed in~\cite{McDonald:2001fe,Arinyo-i-Prats:2015vqa,Garny:2020rom}.
+This approach is also best suited to understand the differences between contributions of \p1~alone and contributions of transverse correlations, to physical constraints on IGM and cosmological parameters. \item The method used in this article to estimate \p3~from \px~is a simple and qualitative approach which is not statistically optimal.
+It will be possible to infer \p3~from \px~using a full likelihood, or quadratic estimator inference, identically to what was pioneered in~\cite{Font-Ribera:2017txs}. \item Finally, using either \px~or \p3, it should be possible to fit analytic formulae that connect \p3~to the linear matter power spectrum such as proposed in~\cite{McDonald:2001fe,Arinyo-i-Prats:2015vqa,Garny:2020rom}.
 Correlations between fit parameters should be reduced with respect to the case of \p1 alone, thanks to the $(k_{\parallel},k_{\perp})$ dependence of \p3.
 This should provide a fast, but hopefully reasonably accurate way to infer the properties of the linear power spectrum without resorting to a full simulation-based approach. \end{itemize}

 The interpretation of \px~or \p3 measurements is expected to disentangle various physical effects that are at play in the \lya~forest, and that are too degenerate to be robustly separated using \p1~alone~\cite{Rorai:2013dxa}.
-This is in particular the case of degeneracies between a possible primordial cut-off in the power spectrum, associated for example to a Warm Dark Matter scenario, and thermal properties of the IGM~\cite{Garzilli:2015iwa}.
+This is in particular the case of degeneracies between a possible primordial cut off in the power spectrum, associated for example to a Warm Dark Matter scenario, and thermal properties of the IGM~\cite{Garzilli:2015iwa}.
 We anticipate that, using our method, precise measurements of \px~and \p3 are within reach with the upcoming spectroscopic data from DESI and WEAVE.

 \acknowledgments We thank Jim Rich for engaging in numerous insightful discussions and providing valuable feedback at both the initial and advanced phases of this project.
 We thank Andreu Font Ribera and Christophe Yèche for their constructive discussions.
 SC and ZL are partially supported by the DOE’s Office of Advanced Scientific Computing Research and Office of High Energy Physics through the Scientific Discovery through Advanced Computing (SciDAC) program.
 EA acknowledges support from ANR/DFG grant ANR-22-CE92-0037 for the DESI-Lya project.
 CR acknowledges support from Excellence Initiative of Aix-Marseille University - A*MIDEX, a French "Investissements d'Avenir" program (AMX-20-CE-02 - DARKUNI).
 This project makes use of the \texttt{picca} software~\cite{duMasdesBourboux:2020pck}.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DEC02-05CH11231.